NiLuJe/FBInk/README.md

 Along the way, a few auxiliary tools may crop up in the `utils` folder. `make utils` will do a static build of these (which is the recommended way to do it, as they rather crudely piggyback on FBInk's *internal* API).
 Currently, these consist of a diagnostic tool regarding rotation behavior, and a tool to properly manipulate the bitdepth on eInk devices.
 They have *only* been tested on Kobo, and should probably be left alone unless you know what you're doing ;).

+There's also a fairly stupid example showcasing the dump/restore API that can be built via `make dump`.

 ## NOTES

 Kindle support covers the full Kindle lineup, starting from the K2.